 |

 To recall the management of acute heart failure Heart Failure A heterogeneous condition in which the heart is unable to pump out sufficient blood to meet the metabolic need of the body.
 Heart failure can be caused by structural defects, functional abnormalities (ventricular dysfunction), or a sudden overload beyond its capacity.
 Chronic heart failure is more common than acute heart failure which results from sudden insult to cardiac function, such as myocardial infarction.
-Total Anomalous Pulmonary Venous Return (TAPVR) or exacerbation of CHF, remember LMNOP:
+Total Anomalous Pulmonary Venous Return (TAPVR) or exacerbation of HF, remember LMNOP:

-The following conditions are risk factors and/or causes of congestive heart failure Heart Failure A heterogeneous condition in which the heart is unable to pump out sufficient blood to meet the metabolic need of the body.
+The following conditions are risk factors and/or causes of heart failure Heart Failure A heterogeneous condition in which the heart is unable to pump out sufficient blood to meet the metabolic need of the body.
 Heart failure can be caused by structural defects, functional abnormalities (ventricular dysfunction), or a sudden overload beyond its capacity.
 Chronic heart failure is more common than acute heart failure which results from sudden insult to cardiac function, such as myocardial infarction.
 Total Anomalous Pulmonary Venous Return (TAPVR):